conduktor/conduktor-docs/docs/platform/navigation/self-serve/application-catalog.md

 - Application Groups
 - Access Requests

-You can add and edit labels to applications for better categorization and organization.
+For better categorization and organization of applications labels.

-Additionally, if you belong to the owner Group of the Application, you can generate Application Instance API Keys to use with the CLI to create resources.
+If you're the owner of an application group, you can generate application **instance API keys** to use with the CLI to create resources.

 import AppDetails from './assets/app-details.png';

 <img src={AppDetails} alt="Application details" style={{ width: 400, display: 'block', margin: 'auto' }} />

-### Application Groups Tab
+### Groups Tab

-To see a list of Application Groups that belong to an Application, click on the **Groups** tab.
+To see a list of application groups that belong to an application, open on the **Groups** tab.

 ![Application Groups](assets/app-groups.png)

-From there, if you want to see the full details of a Group, click on the table row for the Group.
-This will open a side panel with the Group details in the same YAML format that you can also retrieve via the CLI.
+To see the details of the group, click on it in the table.
+A side panel showing the same YAML will be shown.
+You can also retrieve this via the CLI.

 ![Application Group Details](assets/app-group-details.png)